 - Working in conjunction with other agencies.

 - Transition and support into Early Years provisions.

 Working in partnership with families

 Using the Kent Best Practice Portage Assessment Checklist linked to the Early Years Foundation Stage, Portage helps children to develop their:

 - Communication and language

-- Physical skills
+- Physical Development

-- Understanding of the world.
+- Understanding the World